-According to the Food Allergen Labeling and Consumer Protection Act (FALCPA), there are 8 major allergens accounting for over 90% of food allergic reactions, which include any other ingredients that contain proteins from one of more of them and must therefore declared in a specific way on food packaging
+According to the Food Allergen Labeling and Consumer Protection Act (FALCPA), there are 8 major allergens accounting for 90% of food allergic reactions, which include any other ingredients that contain proteins from one of more of them and must therefore declared in a specific way on food packaging

 The 8 foods recognized as major food allergens by law are:

 Allergen control is an essential part of every food safety program and required by the new FDA Food Safety Modernization Act (FSMA) rule for Preventive Controls for Human Foods.
 The Allergen Control Plan outlines controls that are put in place regarding the handling, processing, storage, packaging and identifying of allergens and the likelihood of possible locations where cross-contact can be identified.
 Team members are certified to a number of standards.
 Staff certifications include HACCP, Internal Audit , BRC, FSSC22000, SQF, and IFS.

 The following course will elaborate on the major food allergens and how they affect current Good Manufacturing Practices (cGMPs) and Food Safety Principles for food manufacturers and suppliers.
 How to create an effective foundational Allergen Control Plan and maintain it in case of changes will be explained.
 Participants will also learn about allergen labeling on product ingredient labels and food recalls due to allergens.